|Nutritional Guidelines (per serving)|

 These tofu pockets are a portable, healthy, everyday vegetarian dish.
 You can dress these up any way you wish, as this is just the most basic recipe to make inari.
 Some of the most common inari stuffings include steamed vegetables with rice and furikake, radish, and rice.

-These are traditional Japanese but are also very popular in Korea because of the long 19th-century colonization of Korea by the Japanese.
+These are traditionally Japanese, but they were also very popular in Korea because of the long 19th-century colonization of Korea by the Japanese.

 Cook rice in rice cooker or in a pot on the stove.